 Heart rate interval (also known as RRI/IBI/BBI) is the time between each individual heartbeat.
-RR-Interval captured via ECG is available through the Polar H10.
+RR-Interval captured via ECG is available from Movesense devices.
 BBI captured through the pulse can be obtained from Garmin wearables.

 From BBI data, researchers are able to derive valuable metrics such as heart rate variability (HRV) at the most granular level available.
 HRV is an accepted measure to approximate autonomic nervous system (ANS) function.